You Don't Need Currency ETFs to Bet on Exchange Rates

 In fact, you may already be betting ...

-This is yet another example of ETFs democratizing an asset class that was previously difficult or impractical for retail investors to gain access to.
-However, just because these tools are readily available to everyone (thanks to their exchange-traded nature) doesn't mean they're appropriate.
+The proliferation of currency ETFs is yet another example of ETFs democratizing an asset class in which its accessibility was previously difficult or impractical for retail investors.
+However, just because these tools are readily available to everyone (as a result of their exchange-traded nature) doesn't mean they're necessarily appropriate for all.